-A record is a data structure that is similar to a class but instead has value semantics, similar to primitive types.
+A record is a data structure that is similar to a class except it has value semantics, similar to primitive types.
 Value semantics mean that assignment, argument passing and function return values are by default all done by copying.
 Value semantics also imply that a variable of record type is associated with only one piece of storage and has only one type throughout its lifetime.
 Storage is allocated for a variable of record type when the variable declaration is executed, and the record variable is also initialized at that time.
+When the record variable goes out of scope, or at the end of the program if it is a global, it is deinitialized and its storage is deallocated.

-A record declaration statement creates a record type §16.1.
-A variable of record type contains all and only the fields defined by that type (§16.1.1).
+A record declaration statement creates a record type §17.1.
+A variable of record type contains all and only the fields defined by that type (§17.1.1).
 Value semantics imply that the type of a record variable is known at compile time (i.e. it is statically typed).